AMReX-Fusion/Furnace/Docs/source/Particles.rst

 at the same time.

 If ``particles.write_in_plotfile`` = 1, the particle data are stored
-in a binary file along with the main FURNACE output plotfile in directories ``pltXXXXX/Tracer/``.
+in a binary file along with the main LOGI output plotfile in directories ``pltXXXXX/Tracer/``.

 Run-time Screen Output